rsergio07/kagent-sre-companion/README.md

 ./scripts/setup-sre-companion.sh
 ```

-This process provisions the Flask demonstration application with blue/green configuration, complete monitoring stack including Prometheus and Grafana with custom dashboards, autonomous failover controller with comprehensive permissions and monitoring logic, and the Kagent AI platform with integrated agent capabilities and model configurations.
+This process provisions the Flask demonstration application with blue/green configuration, complete monitoring stack including Prometheus and Grafana with custom dashboards, autonomous failover controller with comprehensive permissions and monitoring logic, and the Kagent AI platform with dual-provider agent capabilities and model configurations.

 ### Service Access and Port Management